The Connectivity Problem

 At Kasa Smart by TP-Link, we are well positioned to become an integral part of the smart home providing the widest ecosystem of products spanning smart plugs, light switches, bulbs, security cameras, and more.
 Other companies may focus on a single market while we provide a unified user experience across multiple IoT products while bringing additional value through Kasa Care services and partnerships with leading voice assistant products like Amazon Alexa and Google Home.”

-As you can see, every approach to solving the problem of connectivity in a smart home space is unique.
-However, the common goal remains the same – creating a smooth connected environment with unified control, operational excellence and a seamless user experience for every consumer.
+As you can see, there are many approaches for solving the problem of IoT connectivity in a smart home.
+However, they all have a common goal and shape the trends in smart home technology today – creating a connected environment with unified control, operational excellence and a seamless user experience for every consumer.

 Originally published at IoT For All.